ahmad-alkadri/ahmad-alkadri.github.io/content/posts/implementing-game-control-part-2.md

 ---
-title: "Implementing Game Control Part 2: On the Game of Life"
+title: "Implementing Game Control, Part 2: On the Game of Life"
 date: 2024-04-29T01:38:29+02:00
 categories: ["Coding", "Projects"]
 description: How I implemented control in the Game of Life, Part 2 - Controlling